Byrdman32/Capstone_Project/README.md

 # Development Workflow

-To get started, follow the steps below to set up the environment, build the front-end, and run the back-end.
+Follow the steps below to set up your environment, build the front-end, and run the back-end server with Swagger UI support.

 ---